-The North York Moors is surprisingly diverse, packing in a stunning coastline with picturesque fishing villages, lush green dales, ancient woods and forests, wonderful wildlife, and England's largest expanse of heather moorland, as well as stately homes and other historic sites.
+The North York Moors is surprisingly diverse, packing in a stunning coastline with picturesque fishing villages, lush green dales, ancient woods and forests, wonderful wildlife, and one of England's largest expanses of heather moorland, as well as stately homes and other historic sites.

 Refresh your mind, body and soul by spending some time in the North York Moors National Park soaking up the landscape at one of the many stunning viewpoints.
 Explore the many world-class attractions and award-winning sights, and discover what makes this area such a special place to visit.

 Our rich and colourful heritage is unsurpassed, where evidence of our past lies around every corner.
 You'll find no fewer than six medieval monastic ruins set in peaceful locations.
 Byland, Rievaulx and Whitby Abbeys are the most well-known, but don't forget the priories at Mount Grace, Guisborough and Kirkham too.

 Discover the medieval powerhouses at Helmsley, Pickering and Scarborough Castles, our ancient churches (St Mary's at Lastingham a highlight), while an intriguing collection of crosses and old stones scattered through the landscape are further signs of previous generations.
 Meanwhile, during the Victorian age, places such as Rosedale - a serene valley now - rang to the sound and fury of ironstone and jet mining.